University tuition fees commission set up

 Data released earlier this month showed that up until mid-December, applications from UK students for UK universities were down 7.6% (23,000) on the same time last year.

-The university think tank million+ warned that there had been a large downturn in applications from mature applicants.'New barriers '
+The university think tank million+ warned that there had been a large downturn in applications from mature applicants.

 The National Union of Students welcomed the setting up of the panel.

 Liam Burns, NUS president, said: "Throughout the application process for this year we've seen worrying signs that there are fewer university applicants, many of whom have seen their ambitions suffer at the hands of caps on student number caps in previous years and now face new barriers to access.